pactflow/docs.pactflow.io/docs/workshops/ci-cd/workshop/05_verifying_feature_pacts.md

 1. Commit and push

-1. Open the provider build in Travis CI and wait for the successful verification result for `feat/new-field` to be be published.
+1. Open the provider build in Github Actions and wait for the successful verification result for `feat/new-field` to be be published.

     * 👉 Note that the provider has now successfully deployed this change to production, so the consumer is now free to release their code.

 1. On your local machine, run `GIT_BRANCH=master make test` - you will now see that the `feat/new-field` pact is not included, as it is no longer a work in progress pact.